vinodramasubbu/TAG-Approach-for-Code-Gen-and-Exec/README.md

 ## Solution Overview

-This solution demonstrates a table-augmented generation approach to facilitate natural language interaction with structured data.
+This solution demonstrates a table augmented generation approach to facilitate natural language interaction with structured data.
 It uses **Azure Functions** as the orchestrator and integrates with **GPT-4** for code generation and reasoning.
 The design ensures an efficient and seamless way to interact with structured data by combining natural language understanding with powerful data-handling capabilities.

 Key features include: